ev3dev/ev3dev.github.io/contributing/index.md

 * Table of Contents
 {:toc}

-ev3dev is a HUGE project and we are always happy to receive help.
+ev3dev is a **HUGE** project and we are always happy to receive help.
 Here are some of the many ways you can contribute to the project.

 ## Write some documentation

-All of our documentation (including this website) is maintained through GitHub via [pull requests].
-If you find an error or would like to add new documentation to the [wiki], you can find instructions on how to contribute [here][contribute-to-wiki].
-If you have an idea or correction for this website, you can submit it [here][this-website].
+All of our documentation (including this entire website) is maintained through GitHub via [pull requests] (so you will need a GitHub account if you don't already have one).
+All of the *docs* pages have a link that says "Edit on Github".
+Just follow the link and make your changes - and be sure to preview before saving changes.
+Github will automatically create a pull request.
+We will review your changes before incorporating them into the site.

+Even if a page doesn't have the edit link, you can actually still make changes.
+Just find it [here][this-website].

+We are also in the process of migrating the [wiki] documentation to this site.
+It would be nice to get some help with this.
+Pick a page and figure out where it should go (probably under *docs* somewhere).
+But be sure to ask first, though, in case we don't actually want that particular page migrated.

 ## Write some software

 As the hardware drivers are being finalized, development will be shifting to software that can interface with the hardware.
-There are many <a href="https://github.com/ev3dev">packages on GitHub</a> that you can hack on.
-Additionally, there are some language bindings listed on the <a href="/">home page</a> that are not part of the ev3dev GitHub organization (yet).
+There are many [packages on GitHub][ev3dev-github-org] that you can hack on.
+Additionally, there are some language bindings listed on the [home page](/) that are not part of the ev3dev GitHub organization (yet).

 If you have never used GitHub before, it's super-easy.
 [Read about it][GitHub Help], then send a pull request.